The hospitable town of Franz Josef serves the glacier of the same name. Stay here while you explore this spectacular World Heritage Area.

 There's a range of natural attractions in close proximity to Franz Josef Glacier Village.
 Lose yourself in the rainforests, waterfalls, and lakes.

 In the town you’ll find plenty of places to stay and eat, or relax at the glacier hot pools or explore the wildlife centre.
-At nearby Lake Mapourika there are kayaks for hire.
+At nearby Lake Mapourika, you can take a kayak tour or rent a stand-up paddle board.